0xPARC/0xparc-intro-book/src/intro.typ

 - *Succinct*: the proof length is short (actually constant length).
 - *Non-interactive*: the protocol is not interactive.
-- *Argument of Knowledge*: a six-syllable synonym for "proof" that makes the acronym cuter and allows us to quote
+- *Argument of Knowledge*: a six-syllable synonym for "proof" that makes the acronym "SNARK" cuter and allows us to quote
   #link("https://w.wiki/9fY8", "Lewis Carroll") repeatedly.

 So, you can think of these as generalizing something like a group signature